 My rosemary bushes grow vigorously, especially the one in California.
-According to legend, that means the woman heads the household.
+According to legend, that means that a woman heads the household.
 Many tales are told about rosemary but the one I like best is about ancient Greek students who wore rosemary garlands when they studied for exams because they believed that it improved memory.
 The association of rosemary with good memory persists into modern times with the use of rosemary in tussy mussies as a symbol of remembrance.

 But there is a lot more to rosemary than interesting stories.
 Its use in cooking makes it one of the most valuable herbs I grow.
 I have a potted bush outside my North Carolina kitchen and a big bush outside my California kitchen and I harvest it lavishly when I cook pork or lamb, pairing it with garlic.
 It is also delicious in stew, bread, butter, olive oil and a large number of vegetable dishes.
 A sprig of rosemary, with flowers if it is blooming, makes a nice garnish.